 “This law amounts to nothing more than an unfunded mandate which will blow a hole in local budgets, potentially forcing tax increases to pay for charter schools that weren’t good enough to pass local scrutiny,” Mike Turner, House Democratic Caucus Chairman, told the Memphis Daily News.

 Learning for Fun

-In another, less controversial move, Memphis City Schools has announced the addition of math and science gaming options for students.
-The Journal reports that the district has signed an agreement Penda Learning to provide games to students in grades four through 10.
-The service is designed to offer students around 15 minutes of activities at a time, which progressively increase in difficulty to foster learning and skills improvement.
+In another, a less controversial move, Memphis City Schools has announced the addition of math and science gaming options for students.
+The Journal reports that the district has agreed with Penda Learning to provide games to students in grades four through 10.
+The service is designed to offer students around 15 minutes of activities at a time, progressively increasing difficulty in fostering learning and skills improvement.
 Progress summaries will be distributed to teachers to help them accurately track student progress.
-The same program is currently being used in Ohio, Florida and California.
+The same program is currently being used in Ohio, Florida, and California.

 Finding ways to improve graduation rates across an entire school district isn’t easy, but Memphis City Schools is poised to succeed.
-While the district may not make the No Child Left Behind benchmark of 90 percent by 2014, the district is employing many different options for continuing their improvement in graduation rates at a slow but steady pace.
+While the district may not make the No Child Left Behind benchmark of 90 percent by 2014, it is employing many different options for continuing its improvement in graduation rates at a slow but steady pace.